 The review also highlights limitations and challenges in PACAP research, such as the complexity of its signaling mechanism, variations in its effects on different cell types, and the limited availability of specific antibodies against PACAP and its receptors.
 The high cost of producing PACAP analogs and the lack of standardized protocols for their synthesis and purification are also limitations.
+The scarcity of studies on PACAP and VIP is also a major challenge for this field.
+It is difficult to establish a general agreement on the preclinical results and their relevance for human trials.
+Meta-analyses could be helpful in this regard, but they require more studies to be published.
+Therefore, more clinical investigations are necessary to gather evidence and, hopefully, derive conclusions from the clinical research.
 These challenges and limitations make it difficult to fully understand the mechanisms of PACAP action and to develop effective therapeutic interventions.